 Do not love the world or anything in the world.
 If anyone loves the world, love for the Father is not in them~ 1st John 2:15 NIV

-As a result I was tragically ignorant of all things Christian.
+I grew up tragically ignorant of all things Christian.

 Following my conversion to Christianity as a young adult, I did my level best to expand my biblical knowledge base.
-My quest to gain understanding involved a lot of church attendance, going to Bible studies and attending Christian conferences.
+My quest to gain understanding involved a great deal of reading, studying, church attendance, attending Bible studies, Christian conferences and even formal ministry training.

-The flurry of activity helped in some ways but hurt in others.
-It increased my overall knowledge of the Bible.
-However, it also led me to believe that the Bible said some things it actually didn’t say; for example, at one point I was shocked to discover that the phrase “be in the world, but not of it” was not actually a Bible verse but rather a pithy little saying the American church adopted as truth sometime around the turn of the 20th century.
+All that frenzied activity helped in some ways but hurt in others.
+My overall knowledge of the Bible grew.
+However, it also led me to believe the Bible said some things it actually didn’t say; for example, at one point I was literally shocked to discover that the phrase “be in the world, but not of it” was not actually a Bible verse but rather a pithy saying that became popular sometime around the turn of the 20th century.

-Without question, loving people is something that pleases Jesus (Matthew 5:44, Mark 12:30-31, John 3:16).
-That is unless our love devolves into sloppy sentimentalism or a focus on feelings rather than the state of a person’s soul.
+Loving people pleases Jesus (Matthew 5:44, Mark 12:30-31, John 3:16), at least until our love devolves into sloppy sentimentalism or a focus on feelings rather than the state of a person’s soul.
 That kind of love is closer to what the Bible calls “loving the world” rather than truly loving people.

 We love the world when we hate on the people in the church-

 Jesus promised us that the world would hate the church (John 15:19).
 He did not promise that the church would hate its own members.
 It almost goes without saying that the church in America has some serious issues and is in need of reform.
-It’s also true that some Christians have driven people away from the church with hypocrisy, perversely high standards, bad attitudes and extra-biblical expectations.
+It’s also true that some Christians have driven people away from the church with hypocrisy, perversely high standards, bad attitudes and expectations that cannot be found anywhere in the Bible.
 However, that does not make it okay for Christians to hate on other Christians, as some have taken to doing.
 It’s no wonder unbelievers don’t want to give church a chance when Christians are so critical of those in the church.

-We love the world when we refuse to call a sin a sin-
+We love the world when we refuse to call out sin-

-There is no clearer indicator we have cozied up to the world than when we accept the world’s standard of morality.
+There is no clearer indicator we have become far too comfortable with the world than when we accept the world’s standard of morality.
 In many Christian circles it is now considered offensive to even hint that behaviors like divorce, drug use, homosexuality (1st Timothy 1:9-11), promiscuity and drunkenness (among others) are sinful.
 The effect of relaxing our standards has been dramatic.
 Many believers no longer feel shame, or even regret, over actions the Bible clearly calls shameful and society is devolving into a chaotic muddle due to our lack of moral leadership.

 We love the world when we use love as a cover for inaction or silence regarding the dangers of sin-